 With the “Fracking Effect” of plentiful, relatively inexpensive natural gas (and oil) upon us, there is a continuing heating system conversion trend from oil, and justifiable in degree.
 However, this rush borders as all rushes do on becoming foolhardy.
 In the New England Region our magic number has been a $45-48 per barrel crude oil price, but it’s at best a “crude” one (please excuse the pun).
-We have seen a significant gas vs. oil crossover twice in the past two (2016 &2017) heating seasons.
-(See our Heating Blogs.)
+We have seen a significant gas vs. oil crossover now in the past three (2016, 2017 & 2018) heating seasons.
+(Ref. our Heating Blogs.)
 It’s an easy sale to “play the numbers”, telling the customer what they want to hear.
 The typical scenario is an immediate “boiler swap” with perhaps a less than ideal economic resultant.
 But there are alternatives, depending upon your particular circumstance.

 If you are fortunate to have immediate, metered access to natural gas and your existing oil-fired system is “old enough to vote”, the choice is obvious — swap it!
-However if you have a newer oil system and it performs well except for the fuel bill, you have options.
-Similarly, if you live in a non-natural gas area and are using propane, your incentive differs.
+However if you have a newer oil system and it performs well except for the fuel bill, you have other options.
+Similarly, if you live in a non-natural gas area and are using propane, your incentive differs very substantially.

 Let us review these potential scenarios.

 Firstly, we must qualify your natural gas source AND it’s actual, delivered cost to you!
 It is a “distributed” fuel, like electricity and therefore has multiple service charges assessed.
-Always get an actual billing estimate with distributed fuels.
+Always get an actual billing estimate as with any distributed fuel.

-If you do not have natural gas access currently in the building, solicit and qualify its cost.
+Recommendation: If you do not have natural gas access currently in the building, solicit and qualify its installed cost before further consideration!

-- If it’s on your street the line extension may in fact be free as an incentive by your provider.
+- If it’s on your street the line extension may (or may not) be free as an incentive by your provider.

 - If it’s down the street a ways there likely is a significant service extension cost up front.
 There may also be group incentives to extend and supply a neighborhood.
 This cost must be amortized over some service period.
 “Run the numbers.”